-- A REIT can be established and managed by REIT Manager (RM) which can be AMC or the qualified company through a PO - A trustee is responsible for monitoring the activities of the RM
+- A REIT can be established and managed by REIT Manager (RM) which can be AMC or the qualified company through a PO - A trustee is responsible for monitoring the activities of the $\ensuremath{\mathsf{RM}}$

-A REIT can be established by the trust settlor through giving a Trust Certificate (TC) to the beneficial owner.
-The trust settlor can be the same person as the RM, who can be an AMC or the qualified company through a PO.
+A REIT can be established by the trust settlor by giving a Trust Certificate (TC) to the beneficial owner.
+The trust settlor can be the same person as the RM, who can be an AMC or a company qualified through a PO.